gymnastjs/picturebook/README.md

     stories: requireContext(storyRoot, true, /\.(js|png)/),
   }),
   overwrite,
-  tunnelId: 'picturebook-sample',
+  tunnel,
   configPath: resolve(__dirname, 'nightwatch.conf.js'),
 })
 ```

-Note that if using a tunnel, `tunnel-identifier` on your nightwatch config must match the `tunnelId` parameter passed to `runTests`.
+Note that if using a tunnel, `tunnel-identifier` on your nightwatch config must match the `tunnel.id` parameter passed to `runTests`.

 ## 🙋 QYMA (Questions you may ask)